Gender Pay Gap

 Showing our commitment

-• We continue to work with external recruitment partners to extend the reach of our search and selection activities to bring in the best talent regardless of demographic or background.
+We continue to work with external recruitment partners to extend the reach of our search and selection activities to bring in the best talent regardless of demographic or background.
+We work with executive search firms that are signatories to the standard voluntary code of conduct for executive search firms.

-• We request a balanced candidate short-lists for all roles and are maximising diversity on our interview panels.
+We request a diverse candidate shortlists for all roles and encourage diversity on our interview panels.

 Fostering a culture of inclusivity

-At ICG, we are focused on creating a culture in which every colleague is able to fulfil their individual potential as well as contribute to our collective goals:
+We are focused on creating a culture in which our colleagues are able to fulfil their individual potential as well as contribute to our collective goals.

-• Being able to bring one’s full self to work is a core part of having an open working environment.
-In light of this in 2022, we reviewed and introduced policies to enable employees to balance their work and family lives, including family building, carers leave, menopause leave and pregnancy loss policies.
+We have introduced policies to enable more employees to balance their work and family lives, including family building, carers leave, menopause leave and pregnancy loss policies.

-We are looking forward to working together to make ICG a more diverse and inclusive place of which we can all be proud.
+We are committed to working together to make ICG a more diverse and inclusive organisation that we can all be proud of.
+More information, including on our policies, employee initiatives and networks can be found within the our DEI section.

-We recognise that some of these actions may continue to cause our gender pay gap numbers to fluctuate in the short term as more women take on roles across the organisation, but we are focused on driving change over the longer-term.
+We recognise that some of these actions may mean that our gender pay gap numbers fluctuate even as more women take on roles across the organisation, but our goal is to ensure that we achieve sustainable progress to our diverse representation over the longer-term.

 We confirm that all the information we have disclosed is accurate and our statistics have been calculated according to the requirements of The Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 Figures reviewed and verified by Willis Towers Watson.